-Diagnosing asthma is a complex process.
-Your GP will ask a series of questions about your symptoms, duration, timings and possible triggers.
-They will listen to your chest and may arrange for you to have a breathing test called spirometry (which involves blowing through a tube to see how well your lungs are working).
-If allergy triggers are suspected you may also be referred to an allergy doctor for further tests.
+Diagnosing asthma is not always easy and it may take a few appointments before diagnosis.
+Your GP will ask questions about your symptoms, when they started, how long they last for and possible triggers.
+They will listen to your chest with a stethoscope.
+They may arrange for you to have a breathing test called spirometry (which involves blowing through a tube to see how well your lungs are working) or they may give you a peak flow meter to use at home.

-Asthma and non-Steroidal antiinflammatory drugs may be problematic for some people with asthma, as they may have a sensitivity to aspirin or a group of painkillers called non-steroidal anti-inflammatory drugs.
-If you take these medicines and suspect they trigger your asthma you may have a sensitivity Seek advice from your GP as there are alternative medicines that you may be able to take..
-Always check the information provided with your medications to make sure they are suitable for people with asthma and are not contra indicated.
-Asthma Triggers can cause the already sensitive airways of an asthmatic to become narrow and inflamed.
-Once this occurs the individual will have difficulty breathing.
+Between 1- 5% of people with asthma are not able to take a group of medications called non-steroidal anti-inflammatory drugs e.g., ibuprofen.
+If you take these medicines and think they trigger your asthma you may have an allergy to this medication.
+Speak to your GP, Nurse or Pharmacist as there are other medicines that you may be able to take.
+Always check the information provided with your medications to make sure they are suitable for people with asthma.

-Key Message: Identifying your individual trigger(s) enables you to avoid or reduce exposure and will help to improve your symptoms.
+Key Message: Identifying your personal trigger(s) helps you to avoid or reduce exposure and improve your asthma symptoms.

-Occupational asthma occurs where people are exposed to substances through the environment in which they work.
-These substances act as a trigger to existing asthma or may result in the development of adult asthma.
-All adults with new onset asthma should be assessed for occupational causes of asthma.
-Dust and chemicals are common triggers in professions such as hairdressing or manufacturing.
-Mould is another common problem, e.g. from compost and soils.
+Occupational asthma happens when people are exposed to substances through the environment at work.
+These substances act as an asthma trigger or may cause adult asthma.
+If an adult develops asthma, they should be asked about their work as this might be the cause.
+Dust and chemicals are common triggers in jobs such as hairdressing or manufacturing.
+Mould is another common problem, e.g., from compost and soils.

 - Weather changes

 - Second hand smoke / vaping